Ember’s website supports Swedish, but its client area supports twenty-three additional languages.

 The content delivery network (CDN) provides not only improved page loading speeds but also enhanced protection against some kinds of cyberattacks.
 You also benefit from Anycast DNS (for resilience) and SpamAssassin (for email spam filtering).
 Ember invites you to supplement your hosting package with a Microsoft Exchange 2010 account.

 Besides shared hosting, Ember offers several VPS packages, dedicated servers, and colocation packages.

 Ember’s hosting packages are pricey (at around four or five times the average market price).
 They can be paid for in Swedish krona, U.S. dollars or euros on a monthly, quarterly, semi-annual, or annual basis via PayPal or credit cards.
 VPS packages can be paid for with Danish krone.
 There is no money-back guarantee and no trial period as far as I know, which shouldn’t be a problem if you sign up monthly.

 Ember offers a 24/7 support SLA, and you can contact the customer support team by telephone or email.
 I received a reply within a couple of hours.

-You can get remote support via TeamViewer (which is good), but there is no knowledge base (which is not so good).
+You can receive remote support through TeamViewer, which is good, but unfortunately, there is no knowledge base, which is not so good.